Tonsil Cancer

 A weakened immune system

-HPV negative elderly and young people who do not use tobacco and alcohol can also get tonsil cancer.
-In this respect, factors such as immunodeficiency, being an organ transplant recipient, treatments that suppress the immune system, or a weakened immune system for any reason may have an effect on the development of tonsil cancer.
+HPV-negative older and young people who do not use tobacco and alcohol can also get tonsil cancer.
+In this respect, factors such as immunodeficiency, being an organ transplant recipient, treatments that suppress the immune system, or a weakened immune system for any reason may affect the development of tonsil cancer.

 In summary, factors that may increase the risk of tonsil cancer include: